csjxzhang/Renaming/README.md

 The src/InfoStatistics folder contains the characteristic information of the experimental projects.

 The excel file contains the list of the experimental projects.

+In the first place, the feature folder should be run to obtain the values of the proposed features.
+After that, the classifierRun folder should be run to obtain the prediction and suggestion results of the proposed approach.